privacybydesign/irma-documentation/yivi-docs/docs/openid4vci-introduction.md

 ## How it works at a glance

-Yivi supports the **pre-authorized code flow**, which is the most common flow used in the EUDI ecosystem and the only one currently exercised in our demos:
+Yivi supports both the **pre-authorized code flow** and the **authorization code flow**.
+The pre-authorized flow is the most common in the EUDI ecosystem and is what our demos exercise; the steps below describe it end-to-end:

 1. The issuer (or a frontend on its behalf) creates a **credential offer** describing which credential type to issue, optionally with a transaction code (`tx_code`) that the user must enter in the wallet for confirmation.
 2. The issuer returns a wallet link such as `openid-credential-offer://?credential_offer_uri=...`.
 The user scans it as a QR code or opens it directly on mobile.